psybernoid/QNAPDocker/README.md

 This is where SSH access comes in handy.

-Connect to your NAS using ssh username@IP replacing username with your usernam,e & IP with your NAS' IP or hostname.
+Connect to your NAS using ssh username@IP replacing username with your username & IP with your NAS' IP or hostname.

 Once in, there's several commands we can use.